ortoo/todo-hub/README.md

 // Although this way will work, it does not enable tree-shaking (all the components will be imported rather than only what we need)
 // This can be mitigated using babel, but this project will not tree-shake properly
-// Wrong (but if you did it this way consistently it isn;t a massive issue as long as you are aware of tbe pitfalls) import { Dialog } from "@material-ui-/core"
+// Wrong (but if you did it this way consistently it isn't a massive issue as long as you are aware of tbe pitfalls) import { Dialog } from "@material-ui-/core"

 // VSCode will also try to do this, if you leave imports like this in projects, then styles can be loaded in twice, casuing some odd CSS issues down the road